Kolam Tribes

 • Their society is patrilineal, meaning that the line of descent is traced through the males.

-• The Kolam are mainly farmers and forest workers.
+• Occupation: The Kolam are mainly farmers and forest workers.
 In times past, they used shifting cultivation on the hill slopes.
-Today, they primarily live as settled farmers and use plow cultivation.

-• For writing, this Kolma tribal community uses the famous Devnagari script.
+• For writing they uses the famous Devnagari script.

 UPSC Prelims 2026 will be conducted on 24th May, 2026 & UPSC Mains 2026 will be conducted on 21st August 2026.